 - Provision of a suitable buffer between housing and the glass manufacturing plant north of South Accommodation Road which could take the form of development of other less sensitive uses, such as office development, to provide a physical buffer and visual screening to the plant.
 Air quality, odour and noise reports will be required to assess the impact on the development.
-Additional mitigation measures may be required to be incorporated in the development. - The site is adjacent to a listed Hunslet / Victoria Mills buildings where consideration to the setting of the listed building is required. - An Ecological Assessment of the site is required and where appropriate, mitigation measures will need to be provided including a buffer to the river bank reflecting the AVL Green Infrastructure Network shown on the area map. - The site, or part of the site, is located within Flood Zone 3.
-Flood risk mitigation measures set out in the AVL flood risk exception test and the sitespecific flood risk assessment should be applied. - The site is located within Phase 2 of the indicative heat network shown on Map 6.
+Additional mitigation measures may be required to be incorporated in the development. - The site is adjacent to the listed buildings at Hunslet Mill/Victoria Mills.
+Any development should preserve the special architectural interest of setting of these buildings. - An Ecological Assessment of the site is required and where appropriate, mitigation measures will need to be provided including a buffer to the river bank reflecting the AVL Green Infrastructure Network shown on the area map. - Housing development (or any other type of development classified as 'more vulnerable' according to the NPPG) should not be developed in part of the site lying within Flood Zone 3, as indicated in the Leeds Strategic Flood Risk Assessment or the Environment Agency Flood Risk Maps, whichever is the most up to date. - The site is located within Phase 2 of the indicative heat network shown on Map 6.